smycynek/math-components/README.md

 # Workflow:

-To create a new operation type;
+To create a new operation type:

 1) Create a subclass of `ExpressionData` in `expressionData.ts`